Environmental responsibility

 Change your address when you move

-Use our Use Mail Forwarding when you move or temporarily relocate to a new address.
-Rest assured that you’re not missing infrequent mailings such as tax slips, licenses or health card renewals and avoid unnecessarily printing duplicate mail.
+Use Mail Forwarding when you move or temporarily relocate to a new address.
+Rest assured you won’t miss infrequent mailings such as tax slips, licences or health card renewals, and will avoid unnecessarily printing duplicate mail.

 Reduce advertising mail